top of page

 'A big, big, big change' is coming in the logistics sector, says Dr. Julia Hartmann

-In this episode of the Venari Podcast’s Sustainability Series, our Transport & Logistics lead, Gov Kandola, spoke to Dr. Julia Hartmann about DACHSER’s sustainability initiatives and the state of play in the sector at large.
+In this episode of the Venari Podcast’s Sustainability Series, our Transport & Logistics lead, Gov Kandola, spoke to Dr. Julia Hartmann about DACHSER’s sustainability initiatives and changes in the logistics secto.
 You can read the transcript of their full interview below.

 Welcome back to the Venari Podcast.
 I'm Gov Kandola, and we're joined for what is now Episode Three of the Sustainability Series with Dr. Julia Hartmann. who is an advisor on ESG leadership and strategy at DACHSER, one of the global leaders in the field of system logistics.